April 7, 2026 · SRP Election Results

 Section 02 - The Supply Chain

 Every link in the chain.
+Every donor on the list.

 Every major AZFRG donor fits into the data center supply chain.
 Here's how they connect.